fergusq/tampio/README.md

 The argument of the method is a function call and the argument of `kertoma` is `pienen muuttujan arvo` (note the genitive case of both arguments).
 The field access syntax is identical to the function call syntax.

+## Classes

+As Tampio is an object-oriented language, classes are a crucial feature.
+Each class is defined using a set of fields and number of methods.
+The fields must be definde together with the class, but methods can be added afterwards.

+A class declaration consists of the name of the class in the adessive case and the `on` keyword.

+    Vektorilla on komponentit.

+This very simple class, `vektori`, has one field: `komponentit`.
+As the name of the field is plural, it is a list.

+We can now define a function using that class:

+    Lyhyen vektorin dimensio on lyhyen vektorin komponenttien määrä.

+This function will return the dimension of a vector, that is, the number of its components.
+The name of the function is `dimensio` and it has one parameter, `lyhyt vektori`.
+`määrä` is a function that return the size of a list.

+    Lyhyen vektorin häntä on uusi vektori, jonka komponentit ovat lyhyen vektorin komponentit toisesta alkaen.

+The following method iterates the components of a vector and prints them:

+    Kun lyhyt vektori painetaan nykyiselle sivulle,
+    	jos lyhyen vektorin dimensio ei ole nolla, nykyinen sivu näyttää lyhyen vektorin ensimmäisen komponentin ja lyhyen vektorin häntä painetaan nykyiselle sivulle.

 ## Finnish declension

 In Finnish nouns are inflected in [cases][wp-case].
 There are a few of them, listed below.
 The exact meanings of the cases are not important to understand the programming language.